final.png

 4px grid

 Use multiples of 8px when defining measurements, spacing, and positioning elements.
-When necessary uses 4px to provide more fine tuned adjustments.
+When necessary, We use 4px to provide more fine-tuned adjustments.

 External (customer-facing web)